phofl/phofl.github.io/content/posts/cow_mechanism.md

 Let's take a look at how we can achieve this.
 We created an internal class ``BlockValuesRefs`` that is used to store this information, it points to all DataFrames that reference a given NumPy array.

-There are three different types of operation that create a DataFrame:
+There are three different types of operation that can create a DataFrame:

 - A DataFrame is created from external data, e.g. through ``pd.DataFrame(...)`` or through any I/O method.
-- A new DataFrame is created through a pandas operation that triggers a copy of the original data, e.g. ``dropna`` creates a copy in most cases.
+- A new DataFrame is created through a pandas operation that triggers a copy of the original data, e.g. ``dropna`` creates a copy in almost all cases.
 - A new DataFrames is created through a pandas operation that __does not__ trigger a copy of the original data, e.g. ``df2 = df.reset_index()``.